 "There is traffic control, maintenance -- there are a lot of women in the military who go into the maintenance.
 They don't want to fly them; they're gear heads, they want to turn wrenches," Warda said.
 "What's a more cool thing to do than turning wrenches on an F-15 or an A-10?"

 She added, "There's dispatching.
 There is corporate aviation.
-Every corporate aircraft has a
+Every corporate aircraft has a management team; somebody has to schedule the airplane."

 Women of Aviation Worldwide Week began as a single-day tribute event in 2010 celebrating the centennial of the first women to obtain a pilot's license -- Raymonde de Laroche on March 8, 1910.
 In the following year, the tribute grew to become a week of "Fly it Forward" with the hopes that pilots would take girls and women under their wing in an inaugural flight into the wild blue yonder and possibly into the field of aviation.